-Food in Canada was at this year’s IFT show, and offers this roundup of some of the great innovations and products on display
+Food in Canada was at IFT and offers this roundup of some of the great innovations and products that were there

-Las Vegas, Nev. – The Institute of Food Technologists (IFT) reports that its 2012 Annual Meeting & Food Expo was a huge success.
-The event, which took place in Las Vegas from June 26 to 28, attracted more than 18,000 attendees from nearly 80 countries.
+Las Vegas, Nev. – The Institute of Food Technologists (IFT) says its 2012 Annual Meeting & Food Expo was a huge success.
+The event, which took place in Las Vegas from June 26-28, attracted more than 18,000 attendees from nearly 80 countries.

-The event featured 1,066 exhibitors, an eight-per-cent increase from 2011, and offered 100 educational sessions and more than 1,000 poster sessions offering information on the latest developments and trends in food science.
+The event featured 1,066 exhibitors, which was an eight per cent increase from last year, and offered 100 educational sessions and more than 1,000 poster sessions that provided information on the latest developments and trends in food science.

-The 2012 IFT Food Expo Innovation Awards were announced during the show.
-Only companies who were exhibiting were eligible, and judging criteria included degree of innovation, technical advancement, benefits to food manufacturers and consumers, and scientific merit.
+The 2012 IFT Food Expo Innovation Awards were also announced at the show.
+Only companies who were exhibiting were eligible and judging criteria included degree of innovation, technical advancement, benefits to food manufacturers and consumers, and scientific merit.
 The winners were:

 • Advantix Systems

 • Glanbia Nutritionals